Find Grad Schools

 • Veterinary Microbiologist

 There were about 79,600 jobs for Veterinarian in 2016 (in the United States).
 New jobs are being produced at a rate of 18.8% which is above the national average.
 The Bureau of Labor Statistics predicts 15,000 new jobs for Veterinarian by 2026.
-The BLS estimates 4,500 yearly job openings in this field.
+There will be an estimated 4,500 positions for Veterinarian per year.

 undefined